callpraths/callpraths.github.io/_posts/2022-11-17-ci-reliability-ch3.md

 This example showcases why fixing flaky integration tests can be hard – there are large systems involved and flakiness can arise and propagate from any of them.
 Especially when testing applications and libraries at a high level of abstraction, it is easy to misunderstand the constraints of the underlying architecture and break them in ways that are not sensible in production environments.

 Unfortunately, there is no silver bullet here.
 When you start following the trail of a flaky test, it may go deep and into unchartered territory.
 Fortunately, there is no silver bullet here.
 When you start following the trail of a flaky test, it may go deep and into unchartered territory.
 It all comes down to a cost-benefit analysis.
 I maintain that the cost of having flaky tests is high in terms of loss of confidence in CI and engineering velocity in the long run, and that the benefit of following a trail successfully is joy unto itself.

+{:refdef: class="post-subdued"}
+Next post in this series: [Conclusion: What did we achieve and where do we go from here?](/2022/11/18/ci-reliability-ch4.html)
+{: refdef}